gearbot/GearBot/web/src/docs/guides/custom_commands.md

 # What are custom commands?
 Custom commands are very basic commands you can make yourself (provided you have permission lvl 2 or higher for these commands).
-You give gearbot a trigger and a reply.
-When someone does `!<trigger>`, gearbot will reply with the reply you gave him.
+You give GearBot a trigger and a reply.
+When someone does `!<trigger>`, GearBot will reply with the reply you gave him.
 # How do I create custom commands?
 You can create a custom command using the `!commands create` command.
 You may also use `!commands new` or `!commands add`, which are variations of this command that do the same function.
 You will need to provide both a trigger and a reply to create custom commands.